stoneyzjw/snippetbox/README.md

 ## Caching templates
 Before we add any more functionality to our HTML templates, it's good time to make some optimizations to our codebase.
 There are two main at the moment:

+## Catching runtime errors
+As soon as we begin adding dynamic behavior to our HTML templates there's a risk of encountering runtime errors.

+Let's add a deliberate error to the **view.tmpl** template and see wht happens.